-But it wasn’t until 1998 when the public was involved in naming typhoons in the Philippines.
+But it wasn't until 1998 that the public was involved in naming typhoons in the Philippines.
 That year, PAGASA held a “Name a Bagyo” contest that had Filipinos sending their proposed local names for typhoons.
 From the nominations, a committee chose 140 Philippine typhoon names.

 Some of the handpicked 140 names now make up PAGASA's list of names for tropical cyclones.
 The list was divided into four sets of 25 typhoon names (each starting with A to Z) with additional 10 auxiliary names (each starting with A to J).

 PAGASA's list is a mix of male and female names, as well as gender-neutral names like Kabayan, Quinta, and Zigzag.

-On average, 20 typhoons hit the Philippines every year.
+The average number of typhoons in the Philippines is 20 per year.
 So each set of 25 typhoon names is enough for one year.